 Breakdown of potential costs

-- Discrepancy Fee: Applies if your supplier's documentation doesn't perfectly match the L/C terms, and you agree to waive the errors.
+- Discrepancy Fee: Applies if documentation doesn't match terms.

 L/C costs